-The 14th International Alvar Aalto Symposium focuses on the current challenges and opportunities for future housing design and construction in urban areas.
+The 14th International Alvar Aalto Symposium focused on the current challenges and opportunities for future housing design and construction in urban areas.

-Program consists of general lectures which are intended to offer us a comprehensive understanding of the theme.
-In addition, we will have two sets of thematic lectures and one set of parallel sessions with a panel discussion.
-These lectures will focus on four specific viewpoints: Cultural variables, Sharing, Adaptability and Emerging typologies.
+Program consisted of general lectures which were intended to offer a comprehensive understanding of the theme.
+In addition, there were two sets of thematic lectures and one set of parallel sessions with a panel discussion.
+These lectures focused on four specific viewpoints: Cultural variables, Sharing, Adaptability and Emerging typologies.

 What are the major cultural and intercultural changes in relation to housing?
 What kind of needs and desires are currently emerging?
 How can various cultural preferences be taken into account in an inclusive way with regards to the design process and outcomes?

 What kind of new types of shared and common spaces are emerging in housing?
 What uses can they accommodate?
 What kind of architectural concepts should be developed to enable new ways of sharing and using?
 What novel experimental practices are being developed by and with dwellers and other actors, and how can they help respond to the changing needs of dwellers in future cites.

 Which flexible space concepts and various scales of spatial solutions are relevant in contemporary urban housing?
 What kinds of building processes and ownership arrangements do these concepts and solutions require?
 What kind of spatial thinking produces adaptable and transformable architecture?

 What kinds of urban design solutions and housing typologies are needed for densifying cites?
 Can typologically mixed and functionally hybrid concepts offer interesting options for future housing.
 What does new transportation systems or digitalisation mean to the development of city structures, service networks and housing solutions?

 11:00–11:30 Opening of the Alvar Aalto Symposium, Mayor of the City of Jyväskylä Timo Koivisto, Chair of the Symposium Markku Hedman